Tips for doing well on OfferZen

 During the interview

-• Show Enthusiasm, and passion.
+• Show enthusiasm and passion.
 Get excited about stuff.
 Show you're proud of what you've done, and that you're amped about what they're doing.

-• Never argue with the interviewer.
+• Don't argue with the interviewer.

 • Ask clarifying questions.
 Make sure you understand the problem or the question.
 Your interviewers will help you get to the answer.

-• Think out loud, Don’t go quiet.
+• Think out loud, don’t go quiet.
 Let the interviewers know what you are thinking.

 • Don’t give up.
 Keep trying.
 If you get stuck, spell out your exact thought process and what you're trying to do next.
 Even if you don't solve a problem, being able to explain what's going on in your head counts for a lot.